Barnabas-U/Rock-scossors-paper-Game/README.md

 - Live Site URL: [Live site](https://your-live-site-url.com)

 ## My process
-This is a one page project. so first I built,styled & built the cancel button of the rules.
-I used /.style.display = "none"/ to make the rules dispear when the x(cancel) button is clicked.
+This is a one page project. so first I built,styled the rules page, & built the cancel button of the rules.
+I used /.style.display = "none"/ to make the rules dissapear when the x(cancel) button is clicked.

 Then I built & styled the selection page.
-I built a function that makes the selected hand appear on the next page as my picked hand. and another function to randomly select a hand for the house and display said selected hand on the next page as "the house picked" hand, right as I select mine. and a third function that determines who wins the round and displays it, while also adding or subtracting a new score and display on the score board.
+I built a function that makes the selected hand appear on the next page as my picked hand. and another function to randomly select a hand for the house and display said selected hand on the next page as "the house picked" hand, right as I select mine. and a third function that determines who wins the round and displays it, while also adding or subtracting a new score and display it on the score board.

 I also built a function that takes the game back to the selection page with just a click of a button. finaly, I built a button that displays the rules once again.

 ### Built with